-The most inexpensive way to effectively manage your marketing campaign is to figure out where you want to focus it.
+The most inexpensive way to effectively manage your marketing campaign is to figure out exactly who your buyers are first.

 You can save a lot of money by avoiding a blanket marketing campaign that tries to appeal to too many people, or tries to grab the attention of someone who isn’t interested at all in your product or service.

 Far too many people think they just have to market to everyone possible, but that’s time wasted.